 Article Text

 Article Text is a Dutch book face loosely referencing Christoffel Van Dyck’s Augustijn Romeyn.
-After a dormant period Article was pushed along with art-direction provided by Brad Haylock specifically for use in Art Writing in Crisis, published by Sternberg Press.
+After a dormant 6 months wallowing in insecurity, Article was pushed along with art-direction provided by Brad Haylock specifically for use in Art Writing in Crisis, published by Sternberg Press.

 Article TextLight